 -

 How are rights to explore/set up or transfer renewable energy projects, such as solar or wind farms, granted?
-How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal and biomass?
+How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal; biomass; battery energy storage systems (BESS) and biomethane?

-- Modality of agreement between the interested party and the operator of the RESP;
+- Agreement between the interested party and the operator of the RESP.

-However, a temporary regime created by Decree-Law No. 30-A/2022, of 18 April, allows for power plants to start operating without an operation licence or operation certificate, insofar as the grid operator confirms grid injection conditions are met.
+As a general rule, after the power plant is installed and ready to start operating, an operation license – or operation certification, depending on the cases – from DGEG is required.
+Notwithstanding, an exceptional regime, set forth by Decree-Law No. 30-A/2022, of 18 April, allows power plants to start operating without an operation licence or operation certificate, as long as the grid operator confirms grid injection conditions are met.
 In this case, the operation licence or certificate must be obtained within three years of the communication to the authorities that the plant has started operating.
+This exceptional regime was recently extended and will be in force until 31 December 2026.

 -

-Is the government directly involved with the renewables industry?
-Is there a government-owned renewables company or are there plans for one?
+Is the government directly involved with the renewables industry (auctions etc)?
+Are there government-owned renewables companies or are there plans for one?

 No. In line with the requirements of the Third Energy Package, the Portuguese electricity sector is almost fully liberalised and fully privatised and there are no plans to set a government-owned renewables company.